Are You Feeling You've Lost Your Creative Direction? Has Life Gotten in Your Way? Stop Making Excuses and Find Your Way Home. Create.

 1) No regrets.

 Don't think too much.
 Many of us create unneeded baggage over what we haven't done, or didn't do; and allow that to prevent us from doing what we love.
 The past is gone... get over it.
 Do everything you can now with the time you have-- even if it's only for a few minutes.
-Don't regret what you can't change and change what you can.
+Don't regret what you can't change and change what you can.2) See everything as an opportunity, not a roadblock.

 That job you hate but desperately need to pay the bills... can be a source of inspiration if you look for it.
 Look around you, network with coworkers, share your passion-- you never know what you might find.

 The project you took for someone else to make a little cash or get your foot in the door... don't waste that opportunity.
-Learn, connect, try new things... open your mind.
+Learn, connect, try new things... open your mind.3) Every path leads somewhere.

 Is your art or career headed in a direction, far from where you wanted to go?
 Can you see where it's leading?
 Is it a dead end?